How did you end up at GWI?

 What is your role at GWI?

-How do you perceive electric mobility and has your perception changed since working at GWI?
+How do you perceive electric mobility and how has your perception changed since working at GWI?

 How would you describe GWI?

-How do you see the future of electric mobility in our region?
+How do you see the future of electric mobility?

 How do you recharge your batteries?